Q42/Q42Stats.Android/README.md

 ## Development

 ### Setup
+1. Get the API key from [The Api project](https://github.com/Q42/accessibility-pipeline/tree/main/api).
+Use this key in the next step.
+2. Create a file called `secrets.properties` in the root of the project (not in the app folder).
+Contents:
+    ```
+    apikey="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+    ```
+    Note that this file will be ignored by git.
-This project contains a demo app which can simply be run without further setup.
-By default it tries to send data to a non-existing Firestore database, so change the SampleApplication to construct a Q42Stats object for a real database if you want to test server interaction.
+3. Change the SampleApplication to construct a Q42Stats object for a real firestore collection.

 ### Publishing